A Guide to Brackets for Awnings

 Cantilever Bracket Solutions

-Stand-off brackets are heavy-duty spacer brackets that project the awning away from the wall to clear exterior plumbing.
+Stand off brackets are heavy duty spacer brackets that project the awning away from the wall to clear exterior plumbing or other obstacles.
 When a downpipe or soil pipe runs vertically exactly where the awning needs to sit, these brackets allow the awning cassette to bridge the pipework safely without crushing it.

 Goalpost Frame Solutions